ajaysinghnp/ha-sapi/README.md

 # SAPI Integration for Home Assistant

-This custom integration allows you to use SAPI services within Home Assistant.
+This custom integration allows you to use SAPI services from the API within Home Assistant.

 ## Features include